 A student may register late, add courses, or opt for audit status in a course through the 10th class day of the semester provided that the specified approvals are obtained and fees, if any, are paid.

-Second- or third-year students may not register for more than 17 semester hours in any semester without special permission of the associate dean.
+Second- or third-year students may not register for more than 17 semester hours in any semester.

 The University is a secular institution that values a diversity of religious expression.
 The University is also an active community with a wide range of personal commitments and academic and extracurricular activities.